Services & Industries

 McLean v.
 Saltchuk, King County Superior Court

-Represents three brothers who sold their family trucking business in several proceedings in both court and arbitration.
-The claims involve indemnity and other issues under a Stock Purchase Agreement, real estate matters, professional malpractice and taxation.
+Represented three brothers who sold their family trucking business in several proceedings in both court and arbitration.
+The claims involve indemnity and other issues under a Stock Purchase Agreement, real estate matters, professional malpractice, and taxation.

 Tonkon Torp guided client Herbert Malarkey Roofing Company through a successful $1.35 billion stock sale to Switzerland-based Holcim Group, one of the world’s largest building products companies.
 The deal secured a place as one of Oregon’s largest M&A transactions in 2021.